• About NASW

 Please bring a yoga mat and water, and come prepared to relax, move, and enjoy the experience.

-Please Note: *This yoga class is a wellness-based practice and is not religious base practice.
+Please Note: *This yoga class is a wellness-based practice and is not religious based practice.
 This event is not for CEUs and is meant to celebrate social workers.

-Workshop title: Let’s Talk About Suicide: Let’s Talk About All the Scary Things, & All the Uncomfortable Things
+Let’s Talk About Suicide: All the Scary Things, & All the Uncomfortable Things

 Presenter: Dr. Liz Ressler, LCSWC

-Description: The goal of this training on suicidality and prevention techniques emphasized the importance of understanding both clinical strategies and personal awareness when working with individuals at risk.
-Participants learned evidence-based interventions such as safety planning, risk assessment, and collaborative approaches that prioritize client autonomy and connection.
-A key focus of the training will exploring our own biases, beliefs, and emotional responses toward suicide, as these can significantly influence therapeutic engagement and decision-making.
-By fostering self-reflection and open discussion, the training encourages us to confront stigma, challenge assumptions, and cultivate empathy, you will learn how to enhance our ability to provide compassionate, nonjudgmental, and effective support to clients experiencing suicidal thoughts.
+Synopsis: The goal of this training on suicidality and prevention techniques emphasizes the importance of understanding both clinical strategies and personal awareness when working with individuals at risk.
+Participants will learn evidence-based interventions such as safety planning, risk assessment, and collaborative approaches that prioritize client autonomy and connection.
+A key focus of the training will be exploring our own biases, beliefs, and emotional responses toward suicide, as these can significantly influence therapeutic engagement and decision-making of our clients.
+By fostering self-reflection and open discussion, clients are encouraged to confront stigma, challenge assumptions, and cultivate empathy.
+Attendees will learn how to enhance their ability to provide compassionate, nonjudgmental, and effective support to clients experiencing suicidal thoughts.

-• Discuss how the topic of suicide can be uncomfortable to bring up with clients
+2. Discuss how the topic of suicide can be uncomfortable to bring up with clients.

 17 CEU